Cassadee Pope

-Cassadee Blake Pope (born August 28, 1989) is an American pop and country singer.
+Cassadee Blake Pope (born August 28, 1989) is an American pop and country singer and songwriter.
 She was the lead vocalist and songwriter of the pop punk band Hey Monday, with whom she released one studio album and two EPs.
 Pope embarked on a solo career in early 2012 and released the EP Cassadee Pope in May 2012.
 She took part in the 3rd season of The Voice and became the first female winner in December 2012.
 Her debut solo country album, Frame by Frame, was released in 2013 to a top 10 Billboard 200 charting.
 It debuted at No. 1 on Top Country Albums, with 43,000 copies sold in its first week.